njwilson23/irlib/README.md

 In addition to the basic information here, documentation can be found in `doc`.
 In order to build the documentation, [Sphinx](http://sphinx-doc.org/) must be installed.
+Type

+    make html

 If LaTeX is available, the documentation can be compiled into a PDF.
+Type

+    make latexpdf

 License:
 --------